 The National Inventors Hall of Fame® (NIHF) has introduced a solution to eliminate the guesswork in deciding which 21st-century skills to promote.
-We call it the Innovation Mindset.
+We call it the I Can Invent® Mindset.

-To learn more about this mindset and how its nine components work together, we invite you to read an excerpt from our white paper, The Innovation Mindset: The National Inventors Hall of Fame’s Approach to Invention Education.
+To learn more about this mindset and how its nine components work together, we invite you to read an excerpt from our white paper, The I Can Invent Mindset: The National Inventors Hall of Fame’s Approach to Invention Education.

 Long before invention education gained the popularity and scholarship that it enjoys today, NIHF was developing education programs that embrace invention and innovation.
 For over 30 years, the belief that every child can invent has been a driving force in all we do.

-In collaboration with our NIHF Inductees, individuals whose inventions continue to improve society, we have identified the essential skills and traits that unlock creative potential, the Innovation Mindset.
+In collaboration with our NIHF Inductees, individuals whose inventions continue to improve society, we have identified the essential skills and traits that unlock creative potential, the I Can Invent Mindset.

 Design Thinking: Design thinking helps children identify and solve problems.
 By focusing on the people who will use the things they create, children can apply empathy to design solutions that meet their users’ needs.

 Confidence: Children build confidence as they turn their ideas into reality and begin to see themselves as capable creators.
 This will benefit them not only in the process of invention but in every area of life.